 Since the US Supreme Court decision in Dobbs v.
-Jackson Women's Health Organization in June 2022, total bans on abortion have gone into effect in 14 states, and severe restrictions have been enacted in others, including bans before many people know they are pregnant.
+Jackson Women's Health Organization in June 2022, bans on abortion have gone into effect in 24 states; in 20 of these states, the bans have been total bans or starting at 6 weeks' gestation, before many people know they are pregnant.
 In addition to restricting access to abortion care, these new laws have affected obstetric and gynecologic care and general medical care more broadly.
 The Care Post-Roe Study seeks to learn about how clinical care has changed by documenting cases of care that was different from the usual standard due to abortion laws that went into effect since the Dobbs ruling.
-This study allows health care providers to share these narratives anonymously and confidentially, at a time when they are being forbidden by their employers or hospital leadership from speaking with the press about these cases.

-This report presents the preliminary findings of the Care Post-Roe Study.
-Between September 2022 and March 2023, we received 50 submissions from health care providers describing detailed cases of care that deviated from the usual standard due to new laws restricting abortion.
-The patients described in the narrative submissions lived in one of 14 states that banned or restricted abortion following Dobbs.
-Patients described in the narratives submitted by health care providers represent a range of different ages, income levels, and racial and ethnic backgrounds, with a notable proportion involving patients reported to be Black or Latinx.
+This report presents the findings of the Care Post-Roe Study to date.
+Between September 2022 and August 2024, we received 86 submissions from health care providers describing detailed cases of care that deviated from the usual standard due to new laws restricting abortion.
+The patients described in the narrative submissions lived in one of 19 states that banned abortion following Dobbs.
+Patients described in the narratives submitted by health care providers represent a range of different ages, income levels, and racial and ethnic backgrounds, with a notable proportion involving patients reported to be Black or Latinx, populations that often face more barriers to care.